gregoryfoo95/gregoryfoo95/README.md

 ### <div align="center">I'm Greg!
 A full-stack software developer in RAiD, RSAF.</div>

-- 📝 Work: I'm currently working with Java and LuciadLightSpeed, and dabbling with projects in the field of LLM!
+- 📝 Work: I'm currently working with Java and LuciadLightSpeed, and dabbling with projects in Golang and C++!

 - 📫 How to reach me: Through email @ gregoryfoo@hotmail.com